Part of the Technical Health audit

 The bottom line

 The about page is one of the most visited pages on your site and a key trust signal.
-Create one with real information about your business and team, and link it from your main navigation.
-It takes an hour to write and builds trust with every visitor.
+Create one with real info about your business and team, and link it from your main nav.
+It takes an hour to write and builds trust with each user.

 Example findings from a scan